 Pam started working at CARD in 2006 as the Patient Accounts Representative.
 She is responsible for a variety of office/clerical tasks relating to claims processing; working with patients and insurance companies to resolve accounts.
 Pam brings with her a wealth of financial knowledge and enjoys serving her community in this capacity.

 Dusti joined the CARD team in November of 2011 as the Outreach Specialist.
 She was born and raised in the Libby area and has spent the last two decades working with community/ non-profit organizations.
 As the Outreach Specialist, Dusti is responsible for development of press releases, social media, brochures, website and other printed materials.
 She also facilitates public relations through community involvement, outreach and education on a local and national level.
+When Dusti's not working you will find her busy doing what she loves most, playing with her grandbabies!

 Dr. Black is the Chief Executive Officer at CARD and the Medical Director.
 He continues to be a leading advocate for healthcare, treatment, and research to benefit those impacted by Libby amphibole asbestos.
 A pediatrician by specialty, he additionally spent 10 years as the Medical Director for the urgent care center and served as an emergency room physician.
 Lincoln County Health Officer since 1984, Dr. Black has become dedicated to developing the healthcare infrastructure for asbestos related disease healthcare, including the planning and implementation of the original ATSDR screening program and the development of CARD.
 With support from Alan Whitehouse, Spokane Pulmonologist, Dr. Black has become an expert in identifying and managing Libby amphibole asbestos diseases.
 His dedication is appreciated greatly by CARD as well as the community.